My down to earth therapeutic approach:

 Current and Previous Experience

-- Couples Counselling, Psychotherapy and Supervision Private Practice in Totnes
+- Individual and Couple Counselling, and Supervision Private Practice in Totnes

 - Counselling Trainer and Supervisor at the Dartmoor Centre for Counselling and Psychotherapy